 Later, in 2006, Google CEO Eric Schmidt introduced the term cloud computing.
 This new concept really picked up speed.

 After its humble beginnings as a storage and collaboration system, cloud computing has expanded into the web hosting space.
-Today, large companies are migrating their data in droves to cloud hosting services.
-A study found that the acceptance rate for hybrid cloud storage tripled in 2016 and increased from 19% to 57% in all companies surveyed in 2021.
+Today, large companies are migrating their data in droves to cloud services.
+A study found that the acceptance rate for hybrid storage tripled in 2016 and increased from 19% to 57% in all companies surveyed in 2022.

 However, the system is not suitable for everyone.
-Many companies are still experiencing that Virtual Private Server (VPS) hosting is better tailored to their needs.
+Many companies are still experiencing that a Virtual Private Server is better tailored to their needs.

-Let’s take a look at the difference between cloud hosting and VPS hosting and how they play out in relation to specific operational needs.
+Let’s take a look at the difference between VPS and Cloud hosting and how they play out in relation to specific operational needs.

 What is a virtual private server?